borball/sno-agent-based-installer/samples/usage.md

   ptp:
     #ptpconfig type: choose any of them: disabled|ordinary|boundary
-    #chronyd service will be disable if ordinary or boundary being selected
+    #chronyd service will be disabled if ordinary or boundary being selected
     ptpconfig: disabled
     ordinary_clock:
       #name: crdu-ptp-ordinary-clock